WCSCourses/COG-Train_Resources/practical_guide_week3.md

 * Decrease in the effectiveness of public health and social measures or available diagnostics, vaccines or therapeutics.

+_Table 1 - SARS-CoV-2 variants of concern.
+In September 2022, only Omicron is considered a VOC.
+Alpha, Beta, Gamma and Delta are previously circulating VOCs.
+Source: [WHO](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/)_

 | WHO Label | Pango lineage | GISAID clade | Nextstrain clade | Earliest documented samples |
 | ------- | ------- | ------- | ------- | ------- |
 | **Omicron**| **B.1.1.529** | **GR/484A** | **21K, 21L, 21M, 22A, 22B, 22C, 22D** | **Multiple countries Nov-2020** |